ArduPilot/ardupilot_wiki/common/source/docs/common-datagnss-gem1305-rtk.rst

 The board is connected to the autopilot via UART interface.

-The 1.25mm pitch 6P connector :
+The 1.25mm pitch 6P connector (from Left PIN1 to PIN6) :

    -  1: GND
    -  2: NC